DaRL-LibSignal/UGAT/README.md

 To visualize the learning process: please consider using the script vis.ipynb by providing the path to a file ends with BRF.log: log_file='xxxBRF.log'

+> Thanks Awesome Romir Sharma for helping creating the docker and make it easy to use!

 ## Cite: